-Spencer's thrilling 2013-14 schedule will be posted mid-summer.
+Spencer's thrilling 2013-14 schedule is now posted.
 Highlights include his return to Wigmore Hall in London, debuts with the Boise Philharmonic (the two Ravel Concerti), the Duluth-Superior Symphony (Beethoven 5th), the Springfield (OH) Symphony (Rachmaninoff 3rd) and the Holland (MI) Symphony (Ravel Concerto in G), returns to the Knoxville Symphony (Beethoven 4th) and the Park Avenue Chamber Symphony (Brahms 2nd), and a recital appearance as the Convention Artist for the 2014 Music Teachers National Association National Convention in Chicago.
-Stay tuned to the Schedule Page for details!
+See the Schedule Page for details!

 See the Audio page for more information on ordering Spencer's debut solo CD for Harmonia Mundi USA, featuring works of Debussy, Copland, and Busoni and a world premiere of a work by Ellis Kohs.

 Spencer served as Visiting Assistant Professor of Piano at the Oberlin Conservatory for this past Spring Semester, as a sabbatical replacement for Peter Takacs.
 Thanks to all students, faculty, and staff who made his stay in Oberlin so terrific.